A Stained Glass World Map

 I resisted the temptation to make the map more complicated than necessary.
 The framework simply coincides with the latitude and longitude lines: every five degrees in the east-west direction, every ten degrees in the north-south direction.
 Furthermore, as the only frivolity, the tropics and the polar circles are shown as dotted lines.
 And for the equator, of course, I used a slightly thicker piece of virtual lead.

-When we zoom in, it becomes more abstract.
+When we zoom in on this stained glass world map, it becomes more abstract.
 But the experts will easily recognize Europe, North Africa, the Mediterranean Sea and the Atlantic Ocean in the section below.
+The Netherlands, the country where this map was made, is no longer distinguishable at this scale.
+Somewhere at the top of the green field, in the middle of the second row, I guess.